NikkiH888/OO_Design_Final_Project/singleton.md

 # Java
 #### There are multiple ways to create a singleton in Java.
-For example, the one with 'thread safe' which means all threads operating on the instance will be using the same version and will not be able to desynchronize.
+For example, the one with 'thread safe'.
 ```java
 public class Singleton {
     private Singleton() {}